chee86j/chee86j/README.md

 I’m currently working on [Prop Pilot a REIT Management & Investment App](https://github.com/chee86j/prop_pilot)

-My current Interests are **AI with LLMs/ML, TypeScript, Next.js, Python, MongoDB, Docker**
+My current Interests are **LLMs using Ollama, integrating RAG pipelines with Vector Dbs such as Pinecone.io, ChromaDB, and PyVector.
+This setup allows me to experiment with semantic search, context-aware responses, and scalable knowledge retrieval.
+Deepening my understanding of the mathematical foundations behind machine learning, particularly Linear Algebra, which is essential for grasping concepts like Embeddings, Matrix Operations, and optimization in Neural Networks.**

-I’m looking to collaborate on **PERN / MERN Stack or any Tech that I'm learning projects**
+I’m looking to collaborate on **TS/JS/Python Projects**

 <br/>

 All of my projects are available at Github or at my [Portfolio Site](https://jeffchee-port.onrender.com/)

-Ask me about **PostgreSQL, Express.js, React.js, Node.js, Next.js, Tailwind CSS**
+Ask me about **AI, PostgreSQL, Express.js, React.js, Node.js, Next.js, Tailwind CSS**

 View My Master CV [Resume](https://drive.google.com/uc?export=download&id=14UUNjWLHVk4dkfW5OhpAzaw8Gep7_7YC)

-Fun fact **I used to enjoy woodworking, powerlifting, and training in various martial arts.
+Fun fact **I used to enjoy woodworking, powerlifting, and training in martial arts.
 These days—as a new dad—I consider it a win if I get 15 uninterrupted minutes of exercise and remember where I left my coffee.**

 </div>